 This 2012 briefing paper set out recommendations for reform of the-then e-petitions system.
 Many of its proposals, such as the creation of a Petitions Committee, were adopted by the House of Commons and form the basis of the current e-petitions system.

-The paper – by Dr Ruth Fox, then-Director of the Hansard Society’s Parliament and Government programme – examined how the e-petitions system existing at the time had developed and how it worked in practice.
-The paper saw the introduction of the system as having been a step in the right direction, with the government deserving credit for setting it up quickly and cost-effectively.
+The paper examines how the e-petitions system existing at the time had developed and how it worked in practice.
+The paper noted that the introduction of the system was a step in the right direction, with the government deserving credit for setting it up quickly and cost-effectively.

 However, the paper found the system to be falling short of public and media expectations.
 It identified four main problems with the system as it was then operating: